doctea/usb_midi_clocker/README.md

 - Improve looper quantizer
 - Optimise memory usage of looper with more efficient data structure
 - MIDI control over [r_e_c_u_r](https://github.com/cyberboy666/r_e_c_u_r)
+- Treat serial USB devices as MIDI devices -- for devices that can behave like MIDI devices but that don't expose the correct USB device enumerations
+  - eg for the OpenTheremin v4 with USB MIDI modification
+  - and for Arduino Unos without needing to use USB Midi Klik

 ## Explanation/demo